joelnitta/spatial-phy-workshop/tutorials/canaper.md

-One kind of commonly used randomization algorithm (also sometimes referred to as the “null model”) preserves marginal sums; in other words, the total number of species in each site and total number of occurrences is unchanged, but the distribution of species in sites is shuffled.
+One kind of commonly used randomization algorithm (also sometimes referred to as the “null model”) preserves marginal sums; in other words, the total number of species in each site and total number of occurrences of each species is unchanged, but the distribution of species across sites is shuffled.
 Generally, when testing hypotheses we only want to change one variable at a time, so it is probably good to leave abundance untouched while manipulating distribution patterns.
 But this might not always be the case depending on your study (you might want to manipulate something else).
 So think about it!

 Anyways, we will use a randomization algorithm called “curveball” that preserves marginal sums while shuffling occurrences.
 The next step is to